CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

-## Hands-On-Lab: Deploying PCA-Based Pipelines
+## Hands-On-Lab: Building an Anomaly Detection Notebook in Azure Machine Learning

-In this hands-on lab, you will build and deploy a machine learning pipeline in Azure Machine Learning Designer that detects anomalies in manufacturing sensor data using a technique called Principal Component Analysis (PCA).
+In this hands-on lab, you will build and evaluate a machine learning workflow in Azure Machine Learning Studio Notebooks that detects anomalies in manufacturing sensor data using a technique called Isolation Forest.

-You will begin by setting up an Azure ML workspace and uploading a dataset of machine sensor readings.
-Then, you'll clean the data, apply PCA-based anomaly detection, and score the dataset to identify unusual behavior.
-Finally, you'll export the model’s predictions to Azure Blob Storage, ensuring the results are saved for reporting, auditing, and future analysis.
+You will begin by creating a Compute Instance and a notebook, then register and load a dataset of machine sensor readings.
+Next, you'll clean the data, train an Isolation Forest model to identify unusual sensor behavior, and evaluate the model's predictions against known anomaly labels.
+Finally, you'll export the model's predictions to Azure Blob Storage as a new Data Asset, ensuring the results are saved for reporting, auditing, and future analysis.

 ## Lab Objectives